Spartronics4915/2018-POWERUP/DrivePIDTuning.md

 PathFollower is comprised of two controllers: `AdaptivePurePursuitController` and `ProfileFollower`.
 The former is used for steering control and the latter is used for velocity control.
-Since the path follower is written in java, all the control gains are regular floating point values.
-This can be confusing when compared to the mostly fixed-point gains required by the TalonSRX API.
+Since the path follower is written in java, all the control gains are regular floating point values and errors are measured in inches or inches/sec.
+This can be confusing when compared to the gains required by the TalonSRX API.

 On each update, the job of the steering control is to compute a rotation required to point toward a point on the path directly in front of the robot.